MicrosoftDocs/cpp-docs/docs/standard-library/multiset-class.md

 The first three constructors specify an empty initial multiset, the second specifying the type of comparison function (*Comp*) to be used in establishing the order of the elements and the third explicitly specifying the allocator type (*Al*) to be used.
 The keyword **`explicit`** suppresses certain kinds of automatic type conversion.

-The fourth constructor specifies a copy of the multiset *Right*.
+The 4th constructor specifies a copy of the multiset *Right*.

-The fifth constructor specifies a copy of the multiset by moving *Right*.
+The 5th constructor specifies a copy of the multiset by moving *Right*.

-The sixth, seventh, and eighth constructors specify an initializer_list from which to copy the elements.
+The 6th, 7th, and 8th constructors specify an initializer_list from which to copy the elements.

 The next three constructors copy the range `[First, Last)` of a multiset with increasing explicitness in specifying the type of comparison function and allocator.